zapier/visual-builder/docs/_quickstart/build_trigger.md

 Zapier triggers get new data from your API, parse individual data fields, and let users include that data in subsequent Zap action steps.
 Triggers can run every time something new is added to an API endpoint or pushed to Zapier via a Webhook, or they can use filters to watch for specific items.

 To add a trigger to your integration, Zapier Visual Builder will first have you add details in a form.
-You will then build an input form to request data from users if your trigger needs filtering—or you can skip that if you want Zapier to run your Trigger every time something new is added to your app.
-Finally, set your API settings with a `GET` HTTP verb or REST Hook to let Zapier receive data from your API.
+You will then build an input form to request data from users if your trigger needs filtering—or you can skip that if you want Zapier to run your trigger every time something new is added to your app.
+Finally, set your API settings with a `GET` HTTP method or REST Hook to let Zapier receive data from your API.

 Let's have our example GitHub integration poll for new GitHub issues in a specified repo, and trigger Zaps if it finds new issues in that repo.
 We’ll use a `GET` HTTP method, which is called a polling trigger.
 Zapier will call this every few minutes for each Zap and check for new data.